StarfishXeno/sotor/README.md

 # Differences from KSE

 - Aims to provide the same and more features.
 Currently WIP.
 - Runs natively on Windows, Linux and in the browser (experimental).
+Mac version possible if someone else wishes to build and distribute releases for it since it's hard to cross-compile.
 - Uses a built-in game database, allowing it to work wihout the game installed.
 Still capable of loading provided game files for your modding needs.
 Provided releases assume KotOR 1 Community patch and KotOR2 TSLRCM.
-- Proper support for the updated steam version of TSL, including workshop.
+- Support for the updated steam version of TSL, including workshop.
 - Does NOT support xbox and switch saves.
 See "Contributing" section.

 # Contributing